Clearing your cache in Windows 10 can help you resolve some problems with your operating system.

-Revo Uninstaller Pro 4 has a dedicated tool – named Browsers Cleaner – to deleting various browser-related data, and it supports the following browsers: Internet Explorer, Edge, Mozilla Firefox, Google Chrome, and Opera.
+Revo Uninstaller Pro has a dedicated tool – named Browsers Cleaner – for deleting various browser-related data, and it supports the following browsers: Internet Explorer, Edge, Mozilla Firefox, Google Chrome, and Opera.

-- Open Revo Uninstaller Pro 4, and click Tools.
+- Open Revo Uninstaller Pro, and click Tools.

 - Click History Cleaner.